 But were the good old days really so good?
 Hierarchical systems replicate parent–child relationships and create dependency.
 Worse yet, authority-based systems are a breeding ground for abuse of power and are prone to creating oppressive work environments.

 Leading without relying on authority is a higher evolutionary skill.
-It supports the development of adult-adult relationships . . . → Read More: How to Influence Without Authority
+It supports developing adult relationships based on mutual . . . → Read More: How to Influence Without Authority

 Leadership is about going somewhere.
 Whether you are facing challenges as a result of changes in the economy, new opportunities because of advances in technology, or already have a good idea you want to implement, these five lessons can make the difference between a successful outcome and a false start.
 The good news is: you already learned them in kindergarten.
 All you need to do is remember to use them.